Thirana/workspace-manager-api/README.md

 - Global system roles vs workspace roles, for clear separation of platform access from workspace access.
 - Membership checks first, for blocking non members before any workspace data is touched.
 - Role checks for sensitive actions, for ensuring only owners or admins can make risky changes.
-- Creator based exceptions, for letting contributors manage the projects they created without admin rights.

 ### Data consistency and integrity